Lightstreamer/Lightstreamer-example-HelloWorld-adapter-python/README.md

 ARI is simply made up of two Proxy Adapters and a **Network Protocol**.
 The two Proxy Adapters implement the Java interfaces and are meant to be plugged into Lightstreamer Kernel, exactly as we did for our original "HELLOWORLD" Java Adapter.
 There are two Proxy Adapters because one implements the Data Adapter interface and the other implements the Metadata Adapter interface.
 Our "Hello World" example uses a default Metadata Adapter, so we only need the **Proxy Data Adapter**.

 Basically, the Proxy Data Adapter exposes the Data Adapter interface through TCP sockets.
 In other words, it offers a Network Protocol, which any remote counterpart can implement to behave as a Lightstreamer Data Adapter.
 This means you can write a remote Data Adapter in any language, provided that you have access to plain TCP sockets.
 But, if your remote Data Adapter is based on certain languages/technologies (such as Java, .NET, and Node.js), you can forget about direct socket programming, and leverage a ready-made library that exposes a higher level interface.
-Now, you will simply have to implement this higher level interface.<br>
+Now, you will simply have to implement this higher level interface.
 So the Proxy Data Adapter converts from a Java interface to TCP sockets, and the API library converts from TCP sockets to higher level interface.

 You may find more details about ARI in [Adapter Remoting Infrastructure Network Protocol Specification](http://www.lightstreamer.com/docs/adapter_generic_base/ARI%20Protocol.pdf).